OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 - Integration with Open Programmable Acceleration Engine (OPAE) SDK for rapid software development for your AFU application

 Please notice in the above block diagram that the AFU region consists of static and partial reconfiguration (PR) regions where the PR region can be dynamically reconfigured while the remaining FPGA design continues to function.
-Creating AFU logic for the static region is described in [FPGA Interface Manager Developer Guide for Intel® Agilex® 7 PCIe Attach](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/).
+Creating AFU logic for the static region is described in Shell Developer Guide for the associated platform.
 This guide covers logic in the AFU Main region.

 ### **1.1.
 Document Organization**